TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 Jobs Service Changes
 ====================

 This page discusses what has changed in the Jobs service between Agave 2.2.23 and Aloe 3.0.
 The Aloe source code is `here <https://bitbucket.org/tacc-cic/aloe/src/master/>`_.
+A spreadsheet that documents all changes across all Aloe APIs is `here <https://docs.google.com/spreadsheets/d/1mlK2EXYAzGI6z7BVu8tfhXQHwnZJkwgWiNxVD4k5u_Q/edit#gid=0>`_.

 .. contents:: Table of Contents